gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/README.md

 ![Block Diagram](block_diagram.jpg)

 ## Software
-The bringup Verilog software is located in the [/hdl_loopback](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl_loopback) directory.
-The bringup host application that interfaces to the D2XX FTDI driver can be found in the [/host_loopback](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/host_loopback) directory.
+The bring-up Verilog software is located in the [/hdl_loopback](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl_loopback) directory.
+The bring-up host application that interfaces to the D2XX FTDI driver can be found in the [/host_loopback](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/host_loopback) directory.
+The full test code that implements the modules in the block diagram depiced above is implemented in the [/hdl_test](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl_test) and [/host_test](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/host_test) respectively.

 ## Project Status
 The board is fully functional.
 Read all the details of the bringup steps and testing in the [Wiki](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/wiki).